studyfirston/studyfirston_hci.github.io/hci/README.md

 <img height="300" src="img/p7.png">

-AI-Fitness Friend counts the number when the user is doing the exercise.
+AI-FITNESS FRIEND counts the number when the user is doing the exercise.
 Check exercise postures.
-AI-Fitness Friend ensures that the user is performing the selected exercise in the correct position.
+AI-FITNESS FRIEND ensures that the user is performing the selected exercise in the correct position.
 Correct exercise postures.
-- AI-Fitness Friend lets you know that If the exercise posture is not going right, it sends out a warning tone to correct its posture.
+- AI-FITNESS FRIEND lets you know that If the exercise posture is not going right, it sends out a warning tone to correct its posture.
-- Ai-fitness friend shows the numerical value that tells the user how much the exercise posture is correctly done.
+- AI-FITNESS FRIEND shows the numerical value that tells the user how much the exercise posture is correctly done.

 <br>